The Best Current Accounts & Smartest Ways To Save

 The current account market is a bit of a minefield at present.
 As the Bank of England base rates have been cut lower and lower over the years, so the Banks and Building Societies have been left little choice but to follow in its wake.
-We are here to look our best advice on ways to save.
+We are here to look at our best advice on ways to save.

 This has resulted in stripping down, or at least restriction of, their current account rewards, incentives and of course interest rates.

 However, it’s not all doom and gloom, if you’re smart, you can still get pretty decent returns.
-It can result in better returns for your hard earned money.
+It can result in better returns for your hard-earned money.

 Switching accounts has become effortless, yet literally millions of us have never actually done it.
 We tend to switch car or home insurance almost every year but never do the same with our own money!

 Instead, we leave the cash stagnating in accounts with pretty average service, that subsequently cost us huge fees or pays little or even nothing in interest!

 What’s even better is that some current account providers are offering free money and incentives for you to switch!

 E.g. First-time customers can switch to First Direct and get £100.
 You can also get a small 0% overdraft (£250), and can open a linked 5% saving account.*